vistalab-technion/cs236781/_assignments/10-final-project.md

 1. Each group should read the topics and paper abstracts in the project topics spreadsheet.
-1. Each group must fill out the registration form with their top-3 priorities or custom project proposal until date **01/02/2020**.
+1. Each group must fill out the registration form with their top-3 priorities or custom project proposal until date **02/07/2020**.
 1. Soon after you submit your priorities, we will approve one of them.
 Submitting the form sooner will increase your chance of getting your first priority.
 1. You will start working on your projects.
    You can schedule periodic meetings with course staff at dedicated office hours which will be published.
 1. Your submission should be a detailed report.
-It should explain the problem and the paper you implemented (if relevant), explain your specific enhancements and modifications, showcase all your results (both reproduction of the paper and novel results, if any), compare your solution to the baseline method (if relevant), etc. See below for details submission instructions.
+See below for exact details about the report.
-1. The submission date for the project is **16/04/2020**.
+1. The submission date for the project is **30/09/2020**.
-   Note that the course servers will not be available to Winter 19-20 students after this date.
+   Further extensions might be granted upon request, but note that the course servers will not be available to Spring 2020 students after this date.

 ## Registration links

-Please view the project topics spreadsheet (link will be sent via emali) and then fill out the [registration form](https://forms.gle/8rYUFWspfkeX3dBKA) with your priorities.
+Please view the project topics spreadsheet (link will be sent via email) and then fill out the [registration form](https://forms.gle/irKzLY23vzyLXMUj8) with your priorities.

 ## Project-related office hours

-Initial office hours will be given by Chaim on Monday 26/01, 10:00 at the VISTA lab, Taub 120.
+Initial office hours will be given by Chaim during the next Zoom meetings.
-You can use these hours to consult regarding project selection.

 We will publish additional office hours in the coming weeks.